tensortask/spice/README.md

 [12]: https://www.imperialviolet.org/2014/06/27/streamingencryption.html
 [13]: https://godoc.org/golang.org/x/crypto/nacl/secretbox

-# Spice: Blazingly Fast Block Encryption For Big Data (and P2P)
+# 🌶 Spice: Blazingly Fast Block Encryption

+## Aplications:
+* Big Data
+* P2P

 ## Encryption Library

 The encryption library used is [NaCl][9], which leverages Curve25519, XSalsa20 and Poly1305.
 The implementation is from the high quality golang crypto package ([golang.org/x/crypto/nacl][10]).

+**Why NaCl?**

+* Super fast encryption/decryption
+* Super fast signatures
+* Authentication at the chunk level (signature verfication)
+* Aysemmetric Encryption (Ideal for P2P)
+* Large Nonce

-NaCl allows each chunk of data to be authenticated by the receiver, and encrypted with the recepient's public key.
-This enables true end-to-end encryption with guranteed authenticity.
+**NaCl allows each chunk of data to be authenticated by the receiver, and encrypted with the recepient's public key.
+This enables true end-to-end encryption with guranteed authenticity.**

 ## Chunk-Level Replay Prevention
 Chunked encryption is succeptable to chunk-level replay attacks.
 [Jack O'Connor][11] explains this well: